 A lot of people who end up with an acute back injury have been carrying on with a business-as-usual approach and ignoring their back stiffness for some time.
 They are often very busy or stressed and feel they don’t have time to do anything about it.
 At the very least try to follow some of the advice I have listed below.
 It might help prevent you acutely injuring your back and becoming part of the statistics listed at the start of this article.

 - Set aside some time in your day to stretch your back, not first thing, but maybe in the evening.

 - As a general guide when you are stretching your back if it feels good, it’s probably doing you good.
 If it feels bad, it probably isn’t.

 - Try to relax your back in these stretch positions.
 Slow your breathing down and deliberately try to relax your back.

-If you don’t know where to start or things are getting worse then go and consult with a health professional like an Osteopath.
-We deal with this kind of thing every day.
+- If you don’t know where to start or things are getting worse then consult with an Osteopath.

 Make an appointment today to see one of our osteopaths and discuss how we can create an individualised plan to get you back to optimum health.